Cybercrimes are on a constant rise around the world, and the latest cybersecurity statistics confirm this trend.

 Whenever a breach happens, time becomes critical.
 Every passing second means lost money to the business.
 Unfortunately, the average time it takes from identifying a breach to containing it hasn’t changed much from the previous year.

 The same report from IBM disclosed that it takes 280 days to contain a breach, nearly similar to the 2019 data, which is 279 days.
-The number of cyber attacks per year is increasing, but the time to contain them does the same.
+Cyber security facts and figures show that the number of attacks is increasing, but the time to contain them does the same.
 This tells us that cybersecurity experts need to level up their methods and maybe change their approach in solving breaches.

 13. The worldwide average cost of a data breach is $3.86 million.